Click here to sign up for my free Rick’s Tech Tips Newsletter!

-Ransomware is such a dangerous type of malware that new strains are quickly dealt with and mitigated thanks to the extra resources the antivirus companies dedicate to eradicating them.
+Ransomware is a very dangerous type of malware, but luckily most new strains are quickly mitigated thanks to the extra resources the antivirus companies have dedicated to eradicating them.

-But according to cyber-security firm Armis, the WannaCry Ransomware cyberworm is still going strong two years after it was first discovered.
+But that being said, the WannaCry Ransomware cyberworm is still going strong years after it was first discovered.

-I first warned you about WannaCry-related scams scams back in May 2017, and at that time I thought the threat it posed would be quickly mitigated like all the ones before it.
+I first warned about WannaCry-related scams scams back in May 2017, and at that time most security experts thought the threat it posed would be quickly mitigated like all the ones before it.
 But sadly, that hasn’t happened.